renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

           ...
 ```

-The motherboard have 2 built-in LAN, named `enp1s0` and `enp2s0`.
-The mini-PCIe WiFi card is showing up as `wlp5s0`, and support AP mode as expected:
+The motherboard have 2 built-in NIC named `enp1s0` and `enp2s0`.
+The mini-PCIe WiFi card is showing as `wlp5s0`, and support AP mode as expected:

 ```shell
 $ iw list